At Solihull, we aim to meet the cultural, physical, creative and intellectual needs of all our pupils outside, as well as inside, the classroom.

+Recognising the diverse range of interests amongst our girls and boys, a wide variety of lunchtime and after school clubs is available, with something for everyone.
 All pupils are encouraged to get involved.
-By way of example, the following clubs and activities have been offered during the course of this academic year: art, athletics, chess, cricket, cookery, choir, dance, debating, design technology, drama, eco-club, football, hockey, juggling, netball, newsletter, poetry, rounders, swimming, tag rugby and tennis, alongside a wide variety of music groups and activities.
+By way of example, the following clubs and activities have been available during the course of the last academic year: art, athletics, chess, cricket, craft, cookery, choir, dance, debating, design technology, drama, echo club, football, hockey, language and culture club, netball, poetry, rounders, scrabble, swimming, STEAM club, tag rugby and tennis, alongside a wide selection of music groups.

 Our Prep School Council meets fortnightly, providing opportunities for pupils to raise and discuss issues and implement new initiatives.
 The children take a full and active part in the school's annual charity fundraising and devise many ingenious and fun ways of raising money.